MunasheMuk2/StackSmartGuide/README.md

 ### Testing

-1. Deployed the site early so I could catch deployment specific bugs early on live site
+1. Deployed the site early so I could catch deployment specific bugs early

 2. Verified that all UI elements ( buttons, form inputs, accordion) operate as expected.